 Which was associated with lowest breast cancer risk in African-American women?
 Apples, bananas, broccoli, cabbage, cantaloupe, carrots, collard greens, grapefruit, oranges, spinach, tomatoes, or sweet potatoes?

-Certain African populations were among the healthiest on Earth, inspiring one of America’s lifestyle medicine pioneers.
-See Engineering a Cure.
-Sadly, African-Americans suffer disproportionately from chronic diseases, but the good news is that many of them—such as high blood pressure and diabetes—can be prevented, stopped, and reversed with a healthy plant-based diet.
+Certain African populations were among the healthiest on Earth, inspiring one of America’s lifestyle medicine pioneers; see Engineering a Cure.
+African-Americans suffer disproportionately from chronic diseases, but the promising news is that many—such as high blood pressure and diabetes—can be prevented, stopped, and reversed with a healthy plant-based diet.